lindoran/macguffin/README.md

 Built on the **thin-vga** stack.
 No SDL, no ncurses, no complex abstractions.
 Just a raw 4000-byte VGA text buffer and direct hardware access.

 - **Linux / X11** — Renders directly via Xlib using an authentic 8x16 VGA bitmap font.
 - **DOS / ia16** — Runs in native 16-bit real mode.
-Writes directly to `$B800` for period-correct "CGA snow" and zero-latency feedback.
+Writes directly to `$B800` with optimized cursor sync for zero-latency feedback and minimal flicker.

 ## Architecture